 Homelessness is often the result of multiple factors that converge in a person's life.
-The combination of loss of employment, inability to find a job because of the need for retraining, and the high housing costs in Solano County has led to some individuals and families losing their housing.
+The combination of loss of employment, reduced hours at a job, and high housing costs in Solano County has led to some individuals and families losing their housing.
 Divorce can also lead to the homelessness as a dual income household becomes a single income household.
-As shown in Table 2-37, for others, the loss of housing is due to chronic health problems, physical disabilities, mental health disabilities, or drug and alcohol addictions along with an inability to access the services and long-term support needed to address these conditions.
-According to California Housing Partnership, 10,159 low-income renter households do not have access to affordable homes and renters in Solano County would need to earn 2.2 times the minimum wage to afford the average asking rent in Solano County.
+Table 2-40 provides characteristics for the population experiencing homelessness, showing that of homeless individuals, 22 percent had mental health issues, following closely by alcohol and drug abuse.
+The data also showed that 92 percent of persons interviewed were individuals and eight percent were families.
+According to California Housing Partnership, asking rents in Solano County increased by 7.4 percent since 2019 and renters would need to earn 2.4 times the minimum wage to afford the average asking rent in Solano County.
 From this data, a primary cause of homelessness is the lack of affordable housing and low incomes.
-Table 2-38 reflects the number of homeless individuals in each city according to the Chief of Police and other local knowledge.
+Table 2-41reflects the number of homeless individuals in each city according to the Chief of Police and other local knowledge.